fsavoia/posts-api/README.md

 ### Configuration

-The application's configuration is stored in the config.py file.
+The application's configuration is stored in the `config.py` file.
 You can modify settings like the application title, description, and contact information there.

 ### Routers

-The application includes three routers: auth, posts, and users.
-You can find the route definitions and logic in the corresponding router files in the routers directory.
+The application includes three routers: `auth`, `posts`, and `users`.
+You can find the route definitions and logic in the corresponding router files in the `routers` directory.

 ### Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these guidelines:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.
 3. Make your changes and ensure the code is properly formatted.
 4. Write tests if applicable and ensure all tests pass.
 5. Commit your changes with a descriptive commit message.
-6. Push your changes to your fork: git push origin feature/your-feature-name.
+6. Push your changes to your fork: `git push origin feature/your-feature-name`.
-7. Create a pull request against the main branch of the original repository.
+7. Create a pull request against the `main` branch of the original repository.

 ### License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0.html) for details.

 ### Acknowledgments

-FastAPI: A modern Python web framework for building APIs with automatic interactive documentation.
+* [FastAPI](https://fastapi.tiangolo.com/): A modern Python web framework for building APIs with automatic interactive documentation.
-SQLAlchemy: A powerful and flexible SQL toolkit and Object-Relational Mapping (ORM) library for Python.
+* [SQLAlchemy](https://www.sqlalchemy.org/): A powerful and flexible SQL toolkit and Object-Relational Mapping (ORM) library for Python.
-uvicorn: ASGI server for running Python web applications.
+* [uvicorn](https://www.uvicorn.org/): ASGI server for running Python web applications.

 ### Contact

 For questions or feedback, please contact:

-Name: Felipe Savoia
+* Name: Felipe Savoia
-Email: fmsavoia@gmail.com
+* Email: fmsavoia@gmail.com

 Thank you for using the Blog API!